This page is an index to recent noteworthy posts at this site (a.k.a. What's New).

 The HTML workbook from the classes I formerly taught.
 It's not much

 without the words and interaction that go with it, and there are holes

-The very latest news, articles, programs, and editorials:
+The very latest news, weather, and sports:

 - Some history, opinion, and comedy from my Python career (so far)